 I’ll form a committee made of our rank and file county employees, managers and residents that will bring cost saving ideas directly to the County Board of Supervisors.

 Homelessness and poor living conditions have plagued far too many Riverside County residents.
-And according to a recent study, the number of homeless in our county is on the rise.
-This issue not only affects the homeless; it affects everyone in the community.
-Many cities rely on the County’s programs and resources to tackle homelessness.
-That is why it is imperative that we continue to modernize and utilize county programs aimed at getting people back on their feet.
+According to a recent study, the number of homeless in our county is on the rise.
+This issue not only affects the homeless, it affects everyone in the community.
+Many cities rely on the county’s programs and resources to tackle homelessness, which is why it is imperative that we continue to modernize and utilize county programs aimed at getting people back on their feet.

 Finding a solution to our growing homelessness issue is of the utmost importance to me, and as a County Supervisor, I will always ensure the interests hardworking families are put first and foremost when coming up with solutions.

-The federal and state government have moved to the housing first model for dealing with this issue.
-That means we need to make sure we have a system in place to provide housing and that we get our non-profit and faith community partners to work in concert to help these people.
+The federal and state government have moved to the Housing First model for dealing with this issue.
+That means we need to make sure we have a system in place to provide housing and that we get our non-profit and faith community partners to work in concert to help the homeless

 Addressing Homelessness & Mental Health